Science Policy Lecture 2017 – Evidence, Expertise and Policy

 In association with the Systematics Association.

-Expert advice is an indispensible feature of modern societies.
+Expert advice is an indispensable feature of modern societies.
 But who are the ‘experts’?
 Why are they trusted (or not)?
 What is their role?
 And why is their advice variously accepted, sidelined or ignored?
 This Lecture will draw on Professor Susan Owens’ extended study of a long-standing advisory body, the Royal Commission on Environmental Pollution (1970–2011).
 The Commission delivered 33 reports over four decades of environmental policy formation.
 Close study of its practices and influence reveals a fascinating picture of an advisory body, and enables wider lessons to be drawn about the interplay of knowledge, expertise and policy.

 - This event is free and open to all.